-Other accomplishments during FY2020 were as follows:
+Other accomplishments during FY2021 were as follows:

-- Completed the annual physical inventory of 3,878 line items valued at \$2.2 million, with a net variance of -0.05 percent; - Maintained an inventory turn rate of greater than 2.1 times per year through optimal inventory stock levels and the disposal of obsolete stock items; - Continued to stock inventory parts by product category to enhance the efficiency of ordering, maintaining, and distributing parts; - Continued to develop a spare parts model inventory for Gillig and New Flyer buses based on past systems and current or updated system specifications and analyzing "on demand" needs to minimize investment and bus down time; - Continued to operate the region's only bio-diesel blending facility, supplying approximately 313,000 gallons of blended product for fleet use; - Continued to maintain and expand the assembly of kits within the inventory software to efficiently capture and track all related component costs directly to a bus work order; and - Continued to utilize annual inventory contracts / Blanket Purchase Orders (approx. \$436 thousand) to eliminate administrative costs for recurring purchases and improve efficiencies in maintaining stock levels.
+- Completed the annual physical inventory of 4,067-line items valued at \$2.5 million, with a net variance of -0.097 percent; - Maintained an inventory turn rate of greater than 1.7 times per year through optimal inventory stock levels and the disposal of obsolete stock items; - Continued to stock inventory parts by product category to enhance the efficiency of ordering, maintaining, and distributing parts; - Continued to develop a spare parts model inventory for Gillig and Proterra buses based on current or updated system specifications and analyzing "on demand" needs to minimize investment and bus down time; - Continued to maintain and expand the assembly of kits within the inventory software to efficiently capture and track all related component costs directly to a bus work order; and - Continued to utilize annual inventory contracts / Blanket Purchase Orders (approx. \$436 thousand) to eliminate administrative costs for recurring purchases and improve efficiencies in maintaining stock levels.
 Part categories included generators, transmission assemblies, filters, and batteries for the entire fleet.